sib-swiss/schemas/doc/source/schemas/rnaquantificationmethods.rst

-ReadMethods
-***********
+RnaQuantificationMethods
+************************

- .. function:: searchDatasets(request)
+ .. function:: searchRnaQuantification(request)

-  :param request: SearchDatasetsRequest: This request maps to the body of `POST /datasets/search` as JSON.
+  :param request: SearchRnaQuantificationRequest: This request maps to the body of 'POST /rnaquantification/search'
+    as JSON.
-  :return type: SearchDatasetsResponse
+  :return type: SearchRnaQuantificationResponse
   :throws: GAException

-Gets a list of datasets accessible through the API.
+Gets a list of 'RnaQuantification' matching the search criteria.

-TODO: Reads and variants both want to have datasets.
-Are they the same object?

-`POST /datasets/search` must accept a JSON version of `SearchDatasetsRequest` as the post body and will return a JSON version of `SearchDatasetsResponse`.
+'POST /rnaquantification/search' must accept JSON version of 'SearchRnaQuantificationRequest' as the post body and will return a JSON version of 'SearchRnaQuantificationResponse'.

- .. function:: searchReads(request)
+ .. function:: getRnaQuantification(id)

-  :param request: SearchReadsRequest: This request maps to the body of `POST /reads/search` as JSON.
+  :param id: string: The ID of the `RnaQuantification`.
-  :return type: SearchReadsResponse
+  :return type: org.ga4gh.models.RnaQuantification
   :throws: GAException

-Gets a list of `ReadAlignment`s for one or more `ReadGroup`s.

-`searchReads` operates over a genomic coordinate space of reference sequence and position defined by the `Reference`s to which the requested `ReadGroup`s are aligned.

-If a target positional range is specified, search returns all reads whose alignment to the reference genome *overlap* the range.
-A query which specifies only read group IDs yields all reads in those read groups, including unmapped reads.

-All reads returned (including reads on subsequent pages) are ordered by genomic coordinate (by reference sequence, then position).
-Reads with equivalent genomic coordinates are returned in an unspecified order.
-This order must be consistent for a given repository, such that two queries for the same content (regardless of page size) yield reads in the same order across their respective streams of paginated responses.
+Gets a `RnaQuantification` by ID.

-`POST /reads/search` must accept a JSON version of `SearchReadsRequest` as the post body and will return a JSON version of `SearchReadsResponse`.
+`GET /rnaquantification/{id}` will return a JSON version of `RnaQuantification`.

- .. function:: getDataset(id)
+ .. function:: searchFeatureGroup(request)

-  :param id: string: The ID of the `Dataset`.
+  :param request: SearchFeatureGroupRequest: This request maps to the body of 'POST /featuregroup/search'
+    as JSON.
-  :return type: org.ga4gh.models.Dataset
+  :return type: SearchFeatureGroupResponse
   :throws: GAException

-Gets a `Dataset` by ID.
+Gets a list of 'FeatureGroup' matching the search criteria.

-`GET /datasets/{id}` will return a JSON version of `Dataset`.
+'POST /featuregroup/search' must accept JSON version of 'SearchFeatureGroupRequest' as the post body and will return a JSON version of 'SearchFeatureGroupResponse'.

- .. function:: searchReadGroupSets(request)
+ .. function:: searchExpressionLevel(request)

-  :param request: SearchReadGroupSetsRequest: This request maps to the body of `POST /readgroupsets/search` as JSON.
+  :param request: SearchExpressionLevelRequest: This request maps to the body of 'POST /expressionlevel/search'
+    as JSON.
-  :return type: SearchReadGroupSetsResponse
+  :return type: SearchExpressionLevelResponse
   :throws: GAException

-Gets a list of `ReadGroupSet` matching the search criteria.
+Gets a list of 'ExpressionLevel' matching the search criteria.

-`POST /readgroupsets/search` must accept a JSON version of `SearchReadGroupSetsRequest` as the post body and will return a JSON version of `SearchReadGroupSetsResponse`.
+'POST /expressionlevel/search' must accept JSON version of 'SearchExpressionLevelRequest' as the post body and will return a JSON version of 'SearchExpressionLevelResponse'.

- .. function:: getReadGroupSet(id)

-  :param id: string: The ID of the `ReadGroupSet`.
-  :return type: org.ga4gh.models.ReadGroupSet
-  :throws: GAException

-Gets a `org.ga4gh.models.ReadGroupSet` by ID.
-`GET /readgroupsets/{id}` will return a JSON version of `ReadGroupSet`.

- .. function:: getReadGroup(id)

-  :param id: string: The ID of the `ReadGroup`.
-  :return type: org.ga4gh.models.ReadGroup
-  :throws: GAException
+.. avro:error:: GAException

-Gets a `org.ga4gh.models.ReadGroup` by ID.
-`GET /readgroups/{id}` will return a JSON version of `ReadGroup`.
+  A general exception type.

 .. avro:enum:: Strand